 I woke up at 5 am and headed for the beach.
-As the last moment of my stay in Kanyakumari I wanted to witness puja – the ritual of God-worshipping by the local monks.
+As the last moment of my stay in Kanyakumari I wanted to witness a puja – the ritual of God-worshipping by the local monks.

 I was amazed to see so many people at the beach at such an early hour: monks, monks-to-be (students), tourists, locals, on-lookers, lights around.
 In addition, the two monuments in the sea were also lit up in this still dark hour.
 All this created a mystic atmosphere.
 As part of the puja the monks started entering the sea.
-I am not a religious person, but it was a fantastic feeling to become indirect accomplice of the event.
+I am not a religious person, but it was a fantastic feeling to become an indirect accomplice of the event.

 Kanyakumari beach early in the morning: people ready to observe puja

 I’ll never forget that bus ride.
 There were only three people in the whole bus for the first hour or so: the driver, the conductor, and myself.
-I took a front seat next to the driver for a great view.
+I took a front seat next to the driver for a better view.
 The driver and the conductor were talking loudly in their super-fast language; the traditional Indian music was turned on to to the maximum volume; the bus produced its usual series of horns defying all decibel levels.
 All this cacophony of sounds, smells and hilly views passing by made the trip unforgettable.